-Hazelnuts, in part due to their soluble fiber content, may help reduce your risk of heart disease by lowering “bad” LDL cholesterol (35).
+Partly due to their soluble fiber content, hazelnuts may help reduce your risk of heart disease by lowering LDL (bad) cholesterol (

-They contain beta-glucan, a form of soluble fiber that is associated with reduced “bad” LDL cholesterol and improved blood sugar control.
-It’s estimated that 3 grams of beta-glucan per day can reduce your risk of heart disease (36, 37).
+They contain beta glucan, a form of soluble fiber that’s associated with reduced LDL (bad) cholesterol and improved blood sugar control.
+It’s estimated that 3 grams of oat beta glucan per day can reduce your risk of heart disease (

 Soluble fiber content: 1.9 grams per cup (233 grams) of cooked oats (6).

-Some people may associate barley primarily with the brewing industry, but this nutritious, ancient grain is also often used to thicken soups, stews or risottos.
+Some people may associate barley with the brewing industry, but this nutritious ancient grain is also often used to thicken soups, stews, or risottos.

-Like oats, it contains about 3.5–5.9% of the soluble fiber beta-glucan, which has been shown to reduce your risk of heart disease (41).
+Like oats, it contains about 3.5–5.9% of the soluble fiber beta glucan, which has been shown to reduce your risk of heart disease (

 If you want to increase your soluble fiber intake, it’s often best to start slowly and build it up gradually.

 It’s also a good idea to drink plenty of water.
-This will help the soluble fiber form a gel, which aids digestion.
+This will help the soluble fiber form a gel, which aids digestion and prevents constipation.

 All fruits, vegetables, whole grains, and legumes contain some soluble fiber, but certain foods like Brussels sprouts, avocados, flax seeds, and black beans are the cream of the crop.